 Thank you for joining The Painters Keys.
 I sincerely hope you find these letters beneficial.
-By subscribing, you have connected to a worldwide community of creative people (if you haven’t subscribed, look for the tab at the bottom right of this page or on the navigation bar above.)
+By subscribing, you have connected to a worldwide community of creative people (if you haven’t subscribed, look for the tab on the navigation bar above.)
 We are mostly painters, but also sculptors, writers, photographers, students and educators, as well as curators, collectors, art dealers and others who are just interested.

 Depending on your time zone, your letter should arrive in your inbox Tuesday and Friday mornings.
 The letters can always be expected to be about the same length.
 Your time is valuable — if the subject of a letter doesn’t interest you, just delete it.
 The next one may have more value to you.

 These Twice-Weekly Letters began in the winter of 1998 when my dad, artist Robert Genn, was on a family sojourn in Southern Spain.
 He started with five recipients — artists he knew might accept an epistolary studio friend.
 Soon, requests trickled in to be added to the list, and he came to understand the idea of a Brotherhood and Sisterhood of Artists — a worldwide community of creative people with a lot of the same concerns.
 Of his idea he wrote, “While ours seems a simple business, there’s just so much worth knowing.
 I’m finding a great deal of it has never been properly expressed before.
 I hope you’ll stay around for the adventure.”
 Since then, Dad wrote a letter twice a week to artists, non-stop for 15 years.